MarcoEterno/frameformer-architecture/AutoGPT/README.md

    all the thoughts
 3. **content**: the thought itself in text format

-## Task scheduler and resource management
-It is possible that given the variable amount of effort that can be put in a task, a sophisticated system is needed to decide whether to use some resources to complete a task, or to use them to create a new framework or not.

-WOULD BE NICE TO SET A BOOL VARIABLE USER_AWAY, IN ORDER TO FORCE THE MODEL TO DO THINGHS ON HIS OWN.

 ## History of the agent
 Let's recap the main steps of the process: